gmeligio/terraform-provider-netparse/docs/data-sources/url.md

 page_title: "netparse_url Data Source - netparse"
 subcategory: ""
 description: |-
   Parses URL components from a URL string.
+For more details on the URL components, see What is a URL? https://developer.mozilla.org/en-US/docs/Learn/Common_questions/What_is_a_URL.
 ---

 # netparse_url (Data Source)

 Parses URL components from a URL string.
+For more details on the URL components, see [What is a URL?](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/What_is_a_URL).